IJEA Blog: Don’t stay on your island alone — help us get ready for JEA/NSPA Chicago ’18

 IJEA Blog: Here’s how you can help student media programs hit by Hurricane Harvey

 Scholastic journalism programs around the country have united to assist their Texas counterparts affected by Hurricane Harvey.
-Read on to learn how you and your students can join this effort.
+Check inside to learn how you and your students can join this nationwide effort.

 IJEA Blog: Encourage your news and feature writers to compete at the IJEA Fall Conference!

-Do you have writers on your staff whose talents you would like to showcase at this Friday's IJEA Fall Conference?
-Here's an opportunity for them to refine their skills under real-world conditions — and perhaps even win an award!
+Do you have a couple of writers on your staff whose talents you would like to showcase at this Friday's IJEA Fall Conference?
+Here's an opportunity for them to refine their skills under real-world conditions — and perhaps even win an award.
+Read on to learn more!

 IJEA Blog: It’s OK to cheat!
 Use this to ID your deserving All-State Journalism Team member(s)